iterative/dvc.org/content/docs/command-reference/commit.md

   other change that doesn't cause changed stage outputs.
 However, DVC will notice that some <abbr>dependencies</abbr> and have changed, and expect you to reproduce the whole pipeline.
-If you're sure no pipeline results would change, just use `dvc commit` to force update the related DVC-files and cache.
+If you're sure no pipeline results would change, use `dvc commit` to force update the related DVC-files and cache.

 Let's take a look at what is happening in the first scenario closely.
 Normally DVC commands like `dvc add`, `dvc repro` or `dvc run` commit the data to the